 For most, it is the main entry point to Australia and has many exciting places and attractions, such as the Opera House, Darling Harbor with the aquarium, many shopping malls, museums, and much more.
 It is also worth a visit to the other side of the bay, where you will see the zoo and the beautiful Manly beach.
 Visit the Sydney Tower in the city centre to admire the spectacular view from above.
 The Blue Mountains offer a beautiful panorama of the valley, while Sydney’s nightlife is one of the liveliest in Australia.
 You will enjoy the stunning light and music scenery if you visit the city during the Vivid Sydney Festival (late May-early June).

 It’s a small town with no major attractions, but the things you can do nearby are amazing.
 And first of all, visit the Great Barrier Reef, the largest in the world, consisting of 2,900 separate reefs, 940 islands and a length of more than 2,600 kilometres in a sea area of approximately 344,400 square kilometres.
 It is located in the Coral Sea off the coast of Queensland in northeastern Australia and is visible even from space.
+Whilst in the area, you should pay a visit to Airlie Beach, which is known as one of the most beautiful beach towns in Australia, and has become a popular tourist attraction.
+Whether you take a helicopter flight over the area, or visit the beautiful Daydream Island, there is a lot to do in this area.

 The cable car to the small town of Kuranda, above the rainforest, offers a unique view, and you can walk and admire the waterfalls from a perfect angle.
 Other excursions from there are Port Douglas and a little further Daintree National Park (considered the forest with the largest variety of plants per square meter on the planet).